ipfs-shipyard/discussify-styleguide/src/components/icon/README.md

 <ReplyIcon />
 ```

-Please check the "Icons/Catalogue" under Storybook for the list of available icons.
+Please check the "Icons/All icons" under Storybook for the list of available icons.

 **Using manually:**